Pet Businesses

 Comparing Startup Costs

-• Mobile Pet Grooming - Lower startup cost ($15,000-$60,000) with a similar customer base and operational model.
+• Mobile Pet Grooming - Lower startup cost ($15,000-$60,000) with the same customer base.
+A useful contrast if you want pet-service economics without retail rent and inventory.

 Frequently Asked Questions